BBC Scotland (TV channel): Programming

-BBC Scotland's main broadcast hours are 7:00 p.m. to midnight.
+BBC Scotland's main broadcast hours are 7:00 p.m. to midnight and outside of these hours, it simulcasts BBC Radio Scotland.
 At least 95% of programming must be of Scottish origin, and the BBC stated that roughly half of its programming would be new.

-Between noon and 7:00 p.m., the channel simulcasts the BBC Two schedule with BBC Scotland continuity, thereby accommodating the daytime sport and political programming opt-outs which had been displaced following the closure of BBC Two Scotland.
+Initially, the channel simulcast the BBC Two schedule between midday and 7pm with surrounding continuity from BBC Scotland, thereby accommodating the daytime sport and political programming opt-outs which had been displaced following the closure of BBC Two Scotland.

-The channel airs a 9:00 p.m. newscast, The Nine, presented by Rebecca Curran and Martin Geissler, which features coverage of national and international headlines from a Scottish perspective.

-On Saturday nights there is a 15-minute programme aired called The Edit which covers the week's entertainment news.
-It is presented by Amy Irons and David Farrell.